hdante/randomutils-mirror/README.md

 ```

 ## Features
-- Random number generation is done with a cryptographically secure pseudo-random
+- Random number generation is done with a [cryptographically secure pseudo-random
-  number generator (CSPRNG), seeded by the operating system supplied entropy
+  number generator][1] (CSPRNG), seeded by the operating system supplied entropy
   source.
 The seed is unpredictable and randomly refreshed.
 - The tools may generate multiple numbers from a specified interval and they
   attempt to remove any bias when generating numbers from ranges that are not a